Florida Drivers License Appointments

 - During lunch hour, as people attempt to get their vehicle-related chores done during their break.

 If you want to avoid the rush of people, be sure to go:

 - In the middle of the week, Tuesday to Thursday.

 - Before lunchtime, or better yet, right when the office opens.

 - During the middle of the month.

-If possible, avoid going to the DHSMV office altogether by getting your tasks processed online.
-Initial car registrations, titling, and driving exams will unfortunately need to be completed in person, but things like annual registration, paying or contesting traffic tickets, and registering a change of name or address can be done on the Florida DHSMV website.
-As long as the DHSMV has your information on file, you can complete those basic services online.
+If possible, avoid going altogether by getting your tasks processed online.
+Unfortunately, initial car registrations, titling, and driving exams will need to be completed in person, but things like annual registration, paying or contesting traffic tickets, and registering a change of name or address can be done on the official website.
+As long as the state has your information on file, you can complete those basic services online.